-The Board is composed of six members, with three executive and three non-executive directors.
+The Board is composed of six members.
+For the first half of the financial year, the Company had three executive and three non-executive directors.
+In the second half of the financial year, one Executive Director resigned from his executive role but remained as director of various companies within the group.
+Additionally, he was engaged as a consultant within the Group.
 The non-executive directors are independent from the Group.

-The three executive directors, Mr Silvio Debono, Mr Robert Debono and Mr Arthur Gauci occupy various senior executive and directorship positions within the Group.
+The two executive directors, Mr Silvio Debono and Mr Robert Debono, occupy various senior executive and directorship positions within the Group.
+Mr Arthur Gauci is a director of a number of entities within the Group.